 Currently the Women's Rape and Sexual Abuse Centre: -

 Delivers a Rape and Sexual Abuse Helpline and Support Service offering helpline and outreach services to victims and survivors of rape, sexual assault, incest, childhood sexual abuse and sexual exploitation.
-The helpline receives approx 1,200 calls per annum.
-Volunteer Support Workers provide ongoing outreach and support, advocacy and counselling to approximately 350 women and their families each year.
+The helpline receives approx 1,500 calls per annum.
+Volunteer Support Workers provide ongoing outreach and support, advocacy and counselling to women, girls and their families each year.

 Employs an Independent Sexual Violence Adviser (ISVA)who provides support and advocacy to victims/survivors through the Criminal Justice System.
 The ISVA works in partnership with Victim Support and the Cornwall Sexual Assault Referral Centre (SARC) to provide a wrap around service to victims who report their offences to the Police or who self refer and are involved in the criminal justice process.